dvasdekis/pgrest-auth0/README.md

 1. Copy [the rhel7.sh file](https://raw.githubusercontent.com/dvasdekis/postgrest-ec2/master/rhel7.sh) into the user-data field on a new RHEL7 EC2 instance

-2. Update the first few lines of the pasted user-data in the AWS console to include your database connection details
+2. Update the first few lines of the pasted user-data in the AWS console to [your intended postgrest.conf file](https://postgrest.org/en/v5.2/install.html#configuration), and uncomment them

 3. Remove SSH permissions from the inbound rules of the [VPC security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html).
 You ain't gonna need it.